sourcegraph/handbook/content/departments/tech-ops/tools/Okta/main.md

 7. Repeat these steps for your second YubiKey, if applicable.
 Best practice is to set up both YubiKeys at the same time.

+Once you add a Yubikey to your Okta account in the steps noted above, you will be able to use that Yubikey on your computer or phone as a form of MFA.
+You will not need to create a new registration entry per device, it is tied directly to your Okta account.

 **Optional steps:**

 8. Download [YubiKey Manager](http://yubico.com/support/download/yubikey-manager/)